aahlstrom-bishs/copy-postgres-database/README.md

-db_dest     = the database to write to schema_name = the name of the schema to copy table_name  = the name of the table to copy
+db_dest     = the database to write to schema_name = the name of the schema to copy table_name  = the name of the table to copy truncate_table = if true, the destination table will be truncated before copying

--- if a matching table EXISTS in the destination database, IT WILL BE TRUNCATED -- if the table DOES NOT EXIST in the destination database, IT WILL BE CREATED
+-- if the table does not exist in the destination database, it will be created -- otherwise, the table will not be edited, and the records will be appended to the existing table -- this is of note because if the table already exists, the table structure must already match the source table
 """
 def duplicate_table(
-    source_db: DBConnection,
+    db_source: DBConnection,
-    dest_db: DBConnection, # must be an editable environment
+    db_dest: DBConnection, # must be an editable environment
     schema_name: str,
-    table_name: str
+    table_name: str,
-)
+    truncate_table: bool = False
+):

 """